xuelongmu/personal-website/content/gallery/potbot.md

 ![closeup of pottery robot](images/potbot-closeup-thumbnail.png)
 ![wide shot of pottery robot](images/potbot-wide-thumbnail.png)

 Click "view" to see the robot in action!
+We were also featured in the [Senior Design Expo video](https://youtu.be/Y1ClqYPPJVE?t=76).